andremfp/snippetbox/README.md

 # snippetbox
-Snippetbox app from Let's go
+Snippetbox app from Let's Go, by Alex Edwards, with a TDD approach